 In 2017 and 18, we’re thrilled to be partnering with Big Brothers Big Sisters Columbia Northwest at the US Forest Service to facilitate joint group outings for our mentor pairs!
 The Outdoor Explorers program is the pilot project for the entire Pacific Northwest region.

-In summer 2017, we’re sending a record 14 youth to a week of summer camp completely on scholarship!
+In summer 2017, we sent a record 12 youth to a week of summer camp completely on scholarship!
 Thanks to our partners at Portland Parks & Rec, OMSI, Rewild, Trackers Earth, Audubon Society, and Camp Namanu for helping youth have such seminal experiences outdoors.

 Support Urban Nature Partners PDX with every purchase you make at Fred Meyer, at no extra cost or loss of your points.
 The average household equals a donation of about $20 per year!
 Link your card to us by entering non-profit code 94922 at Fred Meyer Community Rewards.
 We are listed under our sponsor, Impact NW, but all donations come directly to UNP-PDX.

 You can support us just by doing your shopping online at over 1,400 merchants at no cost to you!
 Register at IGive, and either install the ap on your computer to donate to us automatically as you shop, or shop through the IGive website.